 I wasn't going to the jam alone!
 I had the great musical talent of Heatex behind me, as well as his expertise in shmups that was invaluable during the tweaking and fun making stages of the game.
 Also present was IceWave, a great guy who contributed the underwater theme of Vatn Squid, as well as the sprite for the final boss with the same name!
 Both of their work was instrumental to Vatn Squid's completion, as I don't think I could've done everything by myself in the two day deadline.

 We did all of our team communication through MSN Messenger.
 The first hour or two of our development was focused on designing the perfect game we all wanted to work on.
 Heatex had suggested doing a shmup.
 Originally, we wanted to set the game in space, where you flew a mech and had to take on several different enemies in different missions.
-I had actually started some concept pixels for the player mech when IceWave showed me an outline of a really cool boss he had in mind for the space game:
+I had actually started some concept pixels for the player mech when IceWave showed me an outline of a really cool boss he had in mind for the space game, and I immediately fell in love with it.
+Everyone on the team thereafter agreed to having our game take place underwater, all thanks to that single picture!

 (1) Player added and movable.